 SFMS attorneys have represented clients in a number of significant cases under the False Claims Act.
 In addition, the Firm has significant experiencing representing clients in qui tam cases brought under similar state laws against companies and individuals accused of defrauding state and local government agencies.
 The Firm currently is representing clients in a number of qui tam actions under the False Claims Act and state law, many of which are “under seal” and, therefore, cannot be publicly disclosed.

 In many instances, False Claims Act cases are filed with the U.S. Attorney General’s office or the Department of Justice (“DOJ”), with SFMS lawyers taking the lead or acting as an adjunct to the federal authorities.
 In some circumstances, we represent the whistleblower in prosecuting the qui tam action independent of the government investigation.

 Recently, SFMS has pursued qui tam claims on behalf of whistleblowers in the banking and financial services industry in conjunction with federal prosecutions under the Financial Institutions Reform, Recovery and Enforcement Act (“FIRREA”).
 Enacted in response to the savings and loan crisis of the 1980s, this federal statute has proved instrumental in civil actions relating to bank fraud and mortgage fraud, bribery of loan officers, and false statements to the FDIC, HUD and other federally insured entities.
 FIRREA whistleblowers are entitled to a significant portion of any money that the DOJ recovers through judgment or settlement.

 State, Federal and International Whistleblower Claims

-To discuss potential qui tam claims under the False Claims Act or other federal or state whistleblower laws, including international whistleblowing, contact SFMS today.
+To discuss potential qui tam claims under the False Claims Act or other federal or state whistleblower laws, including international whistleblowing, contact SFMS online today or call 877-891-9880.
 We handle cases statewide and internationally, from California to New York.